 A gallon of domestic rum went for as little as 1 shilling and 8 pence in the mid-18th century, meaning just about anyone could afford to get completely sauced.
 Beer was sometimes even cheaper, as many colonists would brew their own from just about anything they could ferment in order to ensure they could get their buzz.

-Sarah Lohman, who publishes the historical food blog FourPoundsFlour.com, recently undertook the noble task of attempting to replicate a typical day of colonial drinking according to Rorabaugh's account.
+Sarah Lohman, who publishes the historical food blog FourPoundsFlour.com, undertook the noble task of attempting to replicate a typical day of colonial drinking according to Rorabaugh's account a couple years ago.
 She made it about halfway through before having to throw in the towel, which could be forgivable when understanding the routine called for whiskey and hard cider drinks before actually starting your day -- an amount of alcohol Benjamin Franklin would say would leave you "halfway to Concord."

 In George Washington's day, if you didn't have anything to wear, then you literally didn't have anything to wear.
 If you lived on a farm, you were basically on your own to assemble something presentable until you made it into town.
 If you were fortunate enough to live in a town, clothing might be more accessible, but you would pay dearly for those fashion points.

 "Clothing was extraordinarily expensive by today's standard," Walbert says.
 "Wool had to be spun into thread by hand and then woven into cloth by hand, creating a lot of labor."